ashrafmisran/cempakawan/README.md

 1. Install XAMPP / WAMPP
 2. Locate the source file in C:/xampp/htdocs/<your_system_name>
 3. Open http://localhost/phpmyadmin via browser (Chrome, IE or Mozilla)
-4. Create new database named Cempakawan (can be editted in the future)
+4. Create new database named Cempakawan_v2
 5. Import file named ```db.sql``` from the source code folder into the database
 6. Open http://localhost/<your_system_name> via browser
 7. Feel free to explore all the available features!